Jasper-Koops/THESIS_LIFEBOAT/README.md

 # I want to use this program, but for different research, can I use this program?

 Yes.
 The downloading and fetching process is based on the website of the archive, so you should replace thhose parts with your own code.
 The analyzer and summarizer should work on any pdf that you throw at it.
+I have created a seperate script that contains just the analyzer.